huggingface/diarizers/README.md

 - `speakers`: The list of audio speakers, with their order of appearance.
 - `timestamps_start`: A list of timestamps indicating the start of each speaker segment.
 - `timestamps_end`: A list of timestamps indicating the end of each speaker segment.

+We added several speaker-diarization datasets to the hub in the [diarizers-community](https://huggingface.co/diarizers-community) organisation.
+These datasets have been generated using the scripts in `datasets/spd_datasets.py` : The idea is to convert any raw speaker diarization dataset containing <audio, annotation> pairs into a hugging face dataset.

 See [Adding a dataset](datasets/README.md) for more details on how to add speaker diarization datasets to the hub.